 This accreditation, known as The Gold Seal of Approval®, acknowledges an organization’s dedication to providing quality care and services to patients.
 Some states require health care organizations to be accredited by the Commission in order to participate in particular insurance programs.
-Earning accreditation also offers organizations a competitive edge in the market.

 Meet the Joint Commission

 The Joint Commission is an independent, not-for-profit organization based in Illinois.
 Founded more than 65 years ago, the Commission provides an unbiased assessment of a health care organization’s quality achievements in patient care and safety.